 Funding: Clients may qualify for funding through Medicaid’s Elderly and Disabled Waiver Program or grants available through the Northeast Georgia’s Area Agency on Aging.
 Funding sources are also available through private long-term care insurance and are determined on an individual basis.
 Private pay costs are $12.00 per hour or $60.00 per day for five hours or longer.

 Transportation: The Athens Community Council on Aging provides transportation for clients attending the Athens site who live within a 15-mile radius of the center.
 Transportation for the Winder site and other clients, who qualify, are provided by Medicaid’s non-emergency transportation.

-For information or to schedule a visit at one of our Adult Day Health Centers, please contact Robin Lacrimosa, Director of Adult Day Health at 706-549-7301.
+For information or to schedule a visit at one of our Adult Day Health Centers, please contact Catherine Singleton, Adult Day Health Director at 706-549-7301.